 Once you have posted your discussion, tip, resource or reply you've agreed that the content (post) belongs to WebMD, and members may not edit or delete that post.
-However, if you'd like to request removal of your post, you may write to our Community Staff at CommunityManagement@WebMD.net.
+However, if you'd like to request removal of your post, you may click the "Report This" link within the post and complete the form.
 We will need an explanation of why you'd like the post removed.
 Our staff will review the post or posts and decide whether it can be removed from the site.

 If you create a post on a public community, the post is viewable by all other members who visit that community.
 It is important to understand that your post is searchable both within WebMD and through outside search engines like Google, Yahoo or Bing.
 For this reason, we caution our members to create a member screen name that protects your privacy.

 If you post to an invitation-only community here at WebMD, your post is not searchable by any means, either within our site or through outside search engines.

 If you're starting or replying to a conversation about studies or research or information from another site, we ask that you do your best to provide links back to that content as a reference for other members.

 We also ask that all of our members be courteous and respectful of others and their opinions, and adhere to the proper Netiquette when interacting in our community.

 For easy access to Discussions that are important to you, click on the "Add to My Watchlist" link within a Discussion you created to follow it in your Discussions Watchlist; or for a Discussion posted by another user, click on "Watch this Discussion" to add it to your Watchlist.